SCION HTTP Forward Proxy

 Note

-At the moment, you can download the latest release available or build the plugin from source as follows:
+You can build the caddy server containing the SCION plugin from source as follows:

-• Download the source code from the SCION HTTP Proxy repository.
+• Download the source code from the Caddy SCION repository.

 • Build the plugin by running the following command in the root directory of the repository:

-• or (if you only want to build the forward proxy)
+• or (if you only want to build the forward and reverse proxy)

 Then, you can follow the steps below to install the plugin: